James P. Delgado

-James Preston Delgado (born January 11, 1958) is an American maritime archaeologist, historian, maritime preservation expert, author, television host, and explorer.
-Delgado is a maritime archaeologist with over four decades of experience in underwater exploration.
-He has participated in over 100 shipwreck investigations worldwide, including notable sites such as the RMS Titanic, USS Independence (CVL-22), USS Conestoga (AT-54), USS Monitor, USS Arizona (BB-39), USS Nevada (BB-36), Sub Marine Explorer, the buried Gold Rush ships of San Francisco, the atomic bomb test fleet at Bikini Atoll, the slave ship Clotilda, and Kublai Khan's lost fleet from the Mongol invasions of Japan.
+James Preston Delgado (born January 11, 1958) is an American maritime archaeologist, historian, and author.
+He has participated in shipwreck investigations worldwide, including the USS Independence (CVL-22), USS Monitor, USS Arizona (BB-39), USS Nevada (BB-36), and the slave ship Clotilda.

-Delgado has held significant positions in maritime museums, the U.S. National Park Service, and the National Oceanic and Atmospheric Administration's (NOAA) maritime heritage programs.
-He has also been involved in academic and public presentations, university teaching, and has appeared in numerous television documentaries.
-He has developed standards and guidelines for the U.S. National Park Service's National Historic Landmark Studies to preserve maritime shipwrecks and maritime cultural sites.
+Delgado has worked at the U.S. National Park Service and the National Oceanic and Atmospheric Administration's (NOAA) maritime heritage programs.
+He is an Officer in Spain's Order of Civil Merit.

-Delgado has authored over 200 academic articles and more than 35 books, and he edited the first encyclopedia of underwater and maritime archaeology.
-He was named a Fellow of the Explorers Club in 1997 and is also a Fellow of the Royal Geographical Society, the Royal Canadian Geographical Society, and an Officer in Spain's Order of Civil Merit.

 Early life and education

 Delgado was born on January 11, 1958, in San Jose, California.
 He grew up in Blossom Valley and at the age of ten, Delgado was influenced by lessons on ancient Egypt, Greece, and Rome from his teachers.
 During high school, Delgado worked alongside Bay Area archaeologists Chester King, Linda King, and Rob Edwards.
 He also interacted with graduate students from an archaeology class at San Jose State University.
 As an undergraduate at San Jose State, and influenced by Theodore "Ted" C. Hinckley, he studied history and later transferred to San Francisco State University as a cooperative education student with the National Park Service.
 He graduated with a B.A. in American history in 1981.